bkuhlmann/archiver/README.md

       stored).
     - BACKUP_ROOT - Root path for all backup folders on backup server for current machine.
     - BACKUP_LIMIT - The max number of backups to keep at a time.
-- ~/.config/archiver/manifest.txt - Defines all files to be backed up (whitelist).
+- ~/.config/archiver/manifest.txt - Defines all files to be backed up (include list).
 Use absolute file/directory paths based off the root directory (i.e. '/').
 See the settings/manifest.txt.example file for examples.